Mohammad Irfan: Early life

-Irfan was born in the village of Gaggo Mandi in Lora Lai into a Arain family, having two sisters and four brothers, the brothers being all over six feet tall while the father is 6’9’’ (205 cm) tall.
+Irfan was born in the village of Gaggo Mandi in Central Punjab, having two sisters and four brothers, the brothers being all over 6 ft tall, while his father is 6 ft 9 in tall.
+In an interview, Irfan himself gives a height of 6 ft 10 in for his father and 6 ft 6 in for his mother.

 Before playing professional cricket he worked in a plastic-pipe factory in order to support his family.

-Domestic career
+Domestic and franchise career

 First-class contract

 After impressing coaches at the National Cricket Academy, Irfan got several offers from first-class teams including Habib Bank and ZTBL.
 However it was KRL opener, Azhar Ali, who convinced KRL coach Rashid Iqbal to give Irfan a trial with Khan Research Laboratories (KRL).
 Azhar had seen Irfan take 4 wickets against Pakistan A and had immediately called KRL telling them that Irfan would be a good fit for their team.
 Irfan went for the trial and got selected.

 He made his first-class debut in the Quaid-e-Azam Trophy in October 2009 playing for Khan Research Laboratories.
 He bowled economically but was unable to take any wickets in a high scoring game.
 In his second first-class game, Irfan took 7–113 in the second innings and 9 wickets overall in the match.
 His first wicket in professional cricket was of young Pakistani international batsmen Ahmed Shehzad.
 He also took the wicket of Imran Farhat and injured Hasan Raza with a bouncer before taking his wicket.

 Irfan continued to impress early on in his first-class career.
-In his third match he grabbed 11 wickets to help his side to the first win of the championship.
+In his third match, he grabbed 11 wickets to help his side to their first win of the championship.
 He recorded 5/27 in the first innings and 6/96 in the second innings.